dmulholl/vimv/readme.md

 # Vimv

-This command line utility lets you batch-rename files from the comfort of your favourite text editor.
+This simple command line utility lets you batch-rename files from the comfort of your favourite text editor.
 You specify the files to be renamed as arguments, e.g.

     $ vimv *.mp3